Alexis Wright

-Alexis Wright (born 25 November 1950) is an Aboriginal Australian writer.
-She is best known for winning the Miles Franklin Award for her 2006 novel Carpentaria.
-She was the first writer to win the Stella Prize twice, in 2018 for her "collective memoir" of Leigh Bruce "Tracker" Tilmouth and in 2024 for the novel Praiseworthy.
-Praiseworthy also won her the Miles Franklin Award in 2024, making her the first person to win the Stella Prize and Miles Franklin Award in the same year.
+Alexis Wright (born 25 November 1950) is an Australian writer.
+She is best known for winning the Miles Franklin Award for her 2006 novel Carpentaria and 2024 novel Praiseworthy.
+She was the first writer to win the Stella Prize twice, in 2018 for her "collective memoir" of Leigh Bruce "Tracker" Tilmouth and in 2024 for Praiseworthy.
+She was the first person to win the Stella Prize and Miles Franklin Award in the same year.

 Wright has published four novels, one biography, and several works of nonfiction.
 Her work also appears in anthologies and journals.

 Early life and education

 Alexis Wright was born on 25 November 1950 in Cloncurry, Queensland, Australia.
 She is an Aboriginal Australian woman of the Waanyi nation in the highlands of the southern Gulf of Carpentaria.
 Her father, a white cattleman, died when she was five years old.
 She grew up in Cloncurry with her mother and grandmother.